 Broadway theaters have been assiduous about promoting their value to New York City’s economy, releasing annual reports and other data on their audiences’ ticket-buying habits, demographics and consumer preferences.
 These are then used as evidence of Broadway’s role as a major economic engine, helping advocates lobby city and state governments for tax breaks and other incentives.
 Continue reading “Lincoln Center’s $2.4 Billion Impact on New York City”

 New York City’s apartment buildings, hotels and tenements have provided both shelter and inspiration for some of history’s leading composers.
-Check out the below interactive map to see where composers from Mahler and Bernstein to Ives and Cage have called home across the city’s boroughs.
+Check out the May 2020 issue of BBC Music Magazine to see where composers from Mahler and Bernstein to Ives and Cage have called home across the city’s boroughs.